raiderrobert/amino/README.md

 # amino
-A framework to build domain specific languages
+A framework to build domain specific languages for the purposes of rules engines

 ## How to Use